Micromobility and Transit Making Micromobility Work

 • Vendor could exit market at any moment

-• Vendor may not have incentives to provide equitable service across a service area
+• Vendor may not have incentives to provide even service across a service area

 • Potential for reduced public control over program